mehadGP/Airflow-Pipeline/README.md

-# Airflow CSV ETL Project
+# 🚀 Airflow CSV ETL Project

-## Project Description
+## 📌 Project Description
 This project uses **Apache Airflow** with **PySpark** to perform ETL operations on CSV files stored in HDFS.
 The main tasks include:

-1. Checking the existence of the source folder on HDFS.
+1️⃣ Checking the existence of the source folder on HDFS.
-2. Validating that CSV files match the expected schema.
+2️⃣ Validating that CSV files match the expected schema.
-3. Creating a backup of the CSV files.
+3️⃣ Creating a backup of the CSV files.
-4. Copying the files to the destination folder on HDFS.
+4️⃣ Copying the files to the destination folder on HDFS.
-5. Sending an email notification upon successful completion.
+5️⃣ Sending an email notification upon successful completion.

 ---

-## How Airflow Works with This Project
+## ⚙️ How Airflow Works with This Project

-- **Airflow Database**:
+- **🗄️ Airflow Database**:
   Airflow uses a database (SQLite by default) to track **DAGs** and **task instances**.
-  It stores metadata like task status (success, failed, running) and execution timestamps.
+  It stores metadata like task status (✅ success, ❌ failed, ⏳ running) and execution timestamps.
   It does **not store CSV data**; data remains in HDFS.

-- **HDFS**:
+- **📂 HDFS**:
   Used to store CSV files, archive copies, and destination files.
   Airflow and Spark only read/write data from/to HDFS.

-- **Spark**:
+- **⚡ Spark**:
   Used to process CSV files, validate schema, and transform data if needed.
   The Spark job is called from Airflow via `PythonOperator`.

 ---

-## Project Structure
+## 📁 Project Structure
 ```
-airflow-csv-etl/
+Airflow-Pipeline/
 ├── dags/
 │   └── airflow_project.py       # DAG code calling Spark and HDFS operations
 ├── requirements.txt             # Python dependencies
 ├── README.md                    # Project description and usage scenario
-└── .gitignore                   # Files/folders to ignore
 ```

 ---